- Off road parking

 - Broadband / WiFi

-Three bedrooms: 1 x ground floor double with flat screen TV, 1 x double, 1 x twin.
-Ground floor wet room with shower, basin & WC.
-Additional ground floor shower room with shower.
-Ground floor cloakroom with basin & WC.
-Open-plan living area with fitted kitchen, dining area & sitting area with woodburning stove.
+Three bedrooms: 1 x ground floor double with flat screen TV, 1 x double, 1 x twin with flat screen TV.
+Ground floor shower room with shower & basin.
+Two cloakrooms with basin & WC (one on ground floor and one on first floor).
+Open plan living area with fitted kitchen, dining area & sitting area with woodburning stove.

 Oil central heating with woodburning stove in sitting room.
 Electric oven & hob, microwave, fridge/freezer, washing machine, dishwasher, 3 x flat screen TVs with Freeview, DVD, iPod dock with DAB radio & CD player, WiFi (speed and connection subject to availability), small library of DVDs, games & books.
 Fuel, power & starter pack for stove inc. in rent.
 Bed linen & towels inc. in rent.
 Off road parking for 3 cars.
 Large enclosed lawned garden with patio, furniture & BBQ.
 Shared use of 15 acres of owners' land with river & fishing (rod licence required).
 Sorry, no pets & no smoking.
 Shop 3 miles, pub 1 mile.
-Note: Open river on land, children to be supervised at all times.
+Note: Open river on land.
+Note: No children under 12, including infants.
 Note: No hen/stag parties.
 Note: Arrival is at 4pm.

 About the location